 This project, which has been Highways England’s flagship project and the biggest investment in a roads project in a generation, is set to bring nearly £2.5 billion of benefits to the UK economy.
 Businesses are also set to get a boost from the project, saving on average £70 million every year, as it is shaving up to 20 minutes off journeys and strengthening links between the Midlands and the East of England.

-The road opened eight months early, and on budget, which highlights what the Highways England and the UK construction industry can achieve with efficient working and innovative thinking.
+The road opened eight months early which highlights what Highways England and the UK construction industry can achieve with efficient working and innovative thinking.

 With around 85,000 drivers using the section every day before work started, including many more lorries than a typical A-road, the A14 suffered from heavy congestion on a regular basis.
 The A14 provided essential transport links to the UK’s largest container port at Felixstowe which is used nationwide to ship goods’ overseas.
 This A-road was also the main link road for commuters living between the Midlands the East of England and increased journey times’ significantly during peak hours’.